 People used to find followers using many hashtags, but that isn’t as effective as it used to be.
 It seems that Instagram has a shadow ban on users who abuse the number of hashtags per post or use the same ones all the time.

 Social media sites don’t like it when someone figures out how to game the system, so they change the rules.

 Write something in the caption and title that describes your photo.
 Use three or four hashtags.
 Make great photos.

 You only get one live URL with Instagram that lives in your bio.
 Don’t waste it.
 Use it to promote something that will get users to click and, hopefully, subscribes to your email list.

 It’s not about the number of followers.
 It’s about finding the audience that wants to engage with you.

-I'll be honest, I'm not good at Twitter.
-No matter what I've tried, it is the lowest performing social media platform when it comes to converting users on Twitter to visitors to my web site.
+I’ll be honest; I’m not good at Twitter.
+No matter what I’ve tried, it is the lowest-performing social media platform for converting Twitter users to visitors to my website.

-On the other hand, Lee loves Twitter and it's where she prefers to engage on social media.
-Granted, she gets more engagement on Facebook, but she prefers using Twitter.
-It's fast, in and out.
+On the other hand, Lee loves Twitter, where she prefers to engage in social media.
+Granted, she gets more engagement on Facebook but prefers using Twitter.
+It’s fast, in and out.

 Maybe that’s why it converts so poorly.